 Wednesday is the day third of the week according to the international standard ISO 8601, but some countries count it as the fourth day of the week.

-The English word Wednesday is derived from the Old English and literally means “Woden’s day” the Germanic god Wodan who is also known as Odin, the Norse god.
-In most languages with Latin origins, the day is named after the god and planet Mercury.
+The English word Wednesday is derived from Old English and means “Wodan's day.”
+The Germanic god Wodan is also known as Odin, the Norse allfather of the gods.

-- Middle English – wodnesday or wednesday or wednesdai
+- Middle English – Wodnesday or Wednesday or Wednesdai

-- Old English – wōdnesdæg – Woden's day
+- Old English – Wōdnesdæg – Woden's day

-- Latin – dies Mercurii – “Day of Mercury”
+- Latin – dies Mercurii – Day of Mercury

-- Ancient Greek – hemera Hermu – “day of Hermes”
+- Ancient Greek – hemera Hermu – Day of Hermes

-Wednesday is sometimes referred to as “hump day” in American English slang meaning that one has made it “over the hump” of the work week.
+It is also the middle day in the countries, including the US and Canada, where Sunday is considered the 1st and Saturday the last day of the 7-day week.
+This is why Wednesday is sometimes referred to as hump day in American English slang, meaning that one has made it “over the hump” of the week.

 Ash Wednesday is the first day of Lent in the Western Christian tradition.
 The Eastern Orthodox Church observes Wednesday as a day of fast throughout the year.